EvictionLab/eviction-lab-website/content/updates/research/to-reform-exclusionary-zoning-we-first-need-to-document-it-now-we-have-a-tool-for-that/index.md

 Zoning is fundamental to the make-up of our communities and our neighborhoods, but understanding these regulations and how they vary within and between places is enormously challenging.
 In large part, that’s because we lack straightforward, nationwide data.
 There is no comprehensive database of U.S. zoning and land use policies.
 Researchers have conducted  a number of important surveys that begin to describe the landscape of exclusionary zoning, but these data miss much of the country (including places like Fulshear), are not regularly updated, and likely contain inaccuracies.

-To help solve this problem, we used publicly available zoning and land use information to build the National Zoning and Land Use Database (NZLUD).This process, which we describe in a new paper published in Urban Studies, involved downloading and processing the text of municipal codes containing zoning and land use policies.
+To help solve this problem, we used publicly available zoning and land use information to build the National Zoning and Land Use Database (NZLUD).
+This process, which we describe in a new paper published in Urban Studies, involved downloading and processing the text of municipal codes containing zoning and land use policies.
 Rather than do this by hand, we used tools from computer science to automate the process.
 To make sure that these methods produced reliable results, we then replicated zoning and land use measures from previous studies for over 2,600 municipalities across the U.S., yielding very similar conclusions.

 READ OUR LATEST PAPER ON ZONING HERE